-Soumitra Dutta, the Ann and Elmer Lindseth Dean of Johnson at Cornell University, this week is joining other leading thinkers at the World Economic Forum in Davos, Switzerland.
+Soumitra Dutta, the Anne and Elmer Lindseth Dean of Johnson at Cornell University, this week is joining other leading thinkers at the World Economic Forum in Davos, Switzerland.
 Dutta is a member of the Davos Circle, an association of longtime participants in the annual meeting, whose purpose is to engage the world’s top leaders in collaborative activities focused on shaping global, regional and industry agendas.

 More than 2,500 leaders from business, government, international organizations, civil society, academia, media and the arts are participating this year, including Canadian Prime Minister Justin Trudeau and Bill Gates.